MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/configure-infopath-forms-services.md

     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)
 If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-.
-3. In the left pane of the new SharePoint admin center, select **Classic features**.
+3. In the left pane of the new SharePoint admin center, **More features**, and then under **InfoPath** select **Open**.
-.
-4. Select **More classic features**, and then under **InfoPath** select **Open**.

-5. In the **User Browser-enabled Form Templates** section, specify how you want user form templates to be processed by InfoPath Forms Services by completing the following steps:
+4. In the **User Browser-enabled Form Templates** section, specify how you want user form templates to be processed by InfoPath Forms Services by completing the following steps:

     > [!NOTE]
     > These settings apply only to form templates published to form libraries.
 Workflow form templates and list forms are not affected.